About Us

 Becky is the Head Teacher in the morning session.
 Becky holds a Master of Education in Early Childhood Education from Carlow University and a B.A. from Carnegie Mellon University, with a double major in Psychology and Literary/Cultural Studies.
 She has Montessori teacher certification at the 3-6 level from the Montessori Western Teacher Training Program.
 Becky has experience working as the Education Director and Head Teacher at the Western Pennsylvania Montessori School in Allison Park.

-+ Mrs. Nicole Fitzgerald, Assistant Teacher
++ Mrs. Nicole Fitzgerald, Head Teacher

 Assistant Teacher